chmartin/chmartin.github.io/_posts/2019-03-18-EPL-History-Player-Stats.md

 date: 2019-03-18
 ---

 In my last post, I did a cleaning and preliminary exploration of the squad data from [FBref.com](https://fbref.com).
-In this post I will look at the offensive player and defensive player information and do some cleaning and validation checks.
+In this post, I will look at the offensive player and defensive player information and do some cleaning and validation checks.

 ## Joining the EPL player data

 To begin, the [FBref_join_year_player](https://github.com/chmartin/FBref_EPL/blob/master/FBref_join_year_player.py) script will collect the offensive and keeper player data for a specific year and join it to together into a single CSV.
 Not a difficult task, but this script must take care to avoid data columns with the same name, effectively use `pandas.DataFrame` functions (`merge()`, `drop()`, and `apply()`), as well as python `lambda` functions.

-Lets begin with these lines:
+Let's begin with these lines:
 ```
     df_gk_player= pd.read_csv(f_gk[0])
     df_player= pd.read_csv(f[0])